 His statement said PFAS were emerging contaminants, which meant knowledge of their ecological and human health effects was still evolving.

-The government’s full position statement said the Department of Biodiversity, Conservation and Attractions (DBCA) undertook a screening assessment of PDAS in surface waters at 20 routine monitoring sites throughout the swan Canning Estuary and at 26 sites within its sub-catchments in December 2016.
+The government’s full position statement said the Department of Biodiversity, Conservation and Attractions (DBCA) undertook a screening assessment of PFAS in surface waters at 20 routine monitoring sites throughout the Swan Canning Estuary and at 26 sites within its sub-catchments in December 2016.

 The statement said PFAS were detected at all locations though water quality at all 20 routine monitoring sites in the estuary, and all but two of the sub-catchment sites, met the health based guidance values for recreational water.

 “Results for PFOS and PFHxS combined at these 44 sites ranged between 0.0003 and 0.11 micrograms a litre,’’ the statement said.